systopia/de.systopia.newsletter/docs/index.md

 on Drupal you will most likely want to have a look at and/or use the Drupal module
 [CiviCRM Advanced Newsletter Management](https://github.com/systopia/civicrm_newsletter) which includes a lot of pre-built features.
-Otherwise you would have to build your own endpoint in the system of your choice.
+Otherwise, you would have to build your own endpoint in the system of your choice.

-It would also be possible to implement CiviCRM-native forms for this extension so you do not have to use an additional system for the forms.
-If you are interested in this feature and can provide some funding, please create an issue and/or contac us (https://www.systopia.de).
+It would also be possible to implement CiviCRM-native forms for this extension, so you do not have to use an additional system for the forms.
+If you are interested in this feature and can provide some funding, please create an issue and/or contact us (https://www.systopia.de).